So… What’s the Deal With Those Hats, Huston?

 Stetson, 3X, Mode Edge, Gray – 1950s

-Stetson, Nostalgia (First open crowned Stetson manufactured in 40 years, now discontinued), Black – 2009
+Stetson, Nostalgia (First open crowned Stetson manufactured in 40 years, now discontinued), Black – 2009 (I have since sold this, but am leaving this entry up for information’s sake.)

 Stetson Gift Boxes

 One thing I am mighty tired of seeing on ebay is these little gift boxes identified as “salesman’s samples” or “advertising premiums.”
-In fact, these little hats that could fit in the palm of your hand were neither.
+In reality, these little hats that could fit in the palm of your hand were neither.

 Mini Stetson hat and gift box, this one from about the 1950s